Governors-State-Technology-Clubs/resourceHub/README.md

-# SDEV 120 Summer Study Group
+# Resource Hub

-Welcome to the Software Development Study Group Repository!
+Welcome to the Computer Science Society Resource Repository!
 This repository is dedicated to our collaborative learning journey as we tackle coding exercises, debug challenges, and possibly LeetCode problems together.
 Here, you'll find a collection of resources and solutions designed to support our learning and growth.

-## Repository Contents

-1. **Coding Exercises**:

-   - Solutions to our class's coding exercises and an area where we can post our code for everyone to see and help. :)
-   - Contributions from members with their unique approaches.

-2. **Debug Challenges**:

-   - Solutions to debugging tasks and an area where we can post our code for everyone to see and help.
-   - Tips and tricks for efficient debugging.

-3. **LeetCode Challenges**:

-   - Solutions to various LeetCode problems and other algorithm challenges and see help space.
-   - Strategies and explanations for different problem-solving techniques.

-## REMEMBER: As a separate note while working through class work or using external sources, focus on the fundamentals.
+## REMEMBER: As a separate note while working through class work or using external sources, focus on understanding the fundamentals.
 Fundamentals are the backbone of everything that has ever been made in human history.

 # Online Resources for Learning and Development